Citations and Appeals Process

 Vehicle Impoundment Policy

-Individuals who receive their fourth ticket in an academic year are subject to having their vehicles towed for that and subsequent offenses.
+Individuals who receive their fifth ticket in an academic year are subject to having their vehicles towed for that and subsequent offenses.
 The impoundment of such vehicles will be done without prior warning, for the tickets themselves serve as proof of non-compliance and as official notification.
 The vehicles of frequent parking offenders usually will be impounded; however, a student can have fewer than four tickets and still have his/her vehicle towed.
 Examples of one-time parking violations that could result in vehicle impoundment are as follows: failure to properly display the current academic year's parking permit; parking in a handicap space; parking on a yellow curb; diagonal-lined area or fire lane; repeated short-term parking violations (10 minute parking, etc.) parking in a manner or area that would necessitate the immediate removal of the vehicle, etc.

 Types of Impoundment

 Towing: When a vehicle has been towed for parking-related offenses, the DePauw Police Department has the authority to place a hold on the vehicle before it may be released to the owner.
 A towing fee will be charged and must be paid before the towing company releases the vehicle.
 Additional charges may be assessed by the towing company if extra equipment is necessary to complete the tow.
 There will be a daily storage fee assessed by the towing company for every day the vehicle remains on company property beyond the initial day.
 DePauw University is not responsible for any damages caused by towing.